 - If you’re age 65 or older, apply for your Medicare coverage by calling 1-800-772-1213 or apply online at the Medicare website, www.medicare.gov.

 1 month prior to retirement:

-- Submit a formal letter of retirement to your supervisor and the Pension Office.
+- Submit a formal letter of retirement to your supervisor and the Retirement Office.